 At the SSE, our courses are different from anything you’ve experienced before!
-We work hard to make sure our courses are practical, hands-on, and engaging.
+We work hard to make sure our courses are practical and engaging.
 You’ll be able to apply what you learn to your own organisation straight away.

 Here’s how we are different: